 The Works Cited section is the bibliography or reference section of the report.
 The manual must be listed here.
-Reviewing sources other than the manual is encouraged.
+Using sources other than the manual is encouraged.
 All sources that were relied on in the report must be listed in Works Cited and there must be in text citations to all sources listed in Works Cited.
-Any illustration taken from a source and not created in the lab must have a citation to that source in the caption.
+The source of any illustration that is used in the report that was not created by the report's author must be listed in Works Cited and there must be a citation to that source in the caption accompanying that illustration.
+Illustrations that do not have a citation in the caption accompanying the illustration are assumed to have been created by the report's author.